Our Senior

 Jessica Perrill

-Jessica Perrill is General Counsel for the Center and brings fourteen years’ experience as a senior lawyer at the Colorado Attorney General’s Office.
+Jessica Perrill is General Counsel and the Vice President of Response and Resolution for the Center and brings fourteen years’ experience as a senior lawyer at the Colorado Attorney General’s Office.
 She served as managing attorney for one of the largest legal teams at the AG’s office, overseeing sixteen attorneys and five paralegals and guiding the litigation strategy for her department.
 Jessica began her career litigating cases involving child abuse, neglect, and the mistreatment of at-risk adults, on behalf of her client, the Colorado Department of Human Services.
 Jessica has extensive experience training and coaching attorneys and is skilled at finding practical solutions for complex legal issues and process-related concerns.

 Jessica earned a B.A. from Connecticut College, where she played Division III soccer.
 She then went on to earn a Juris Doctor from the University of Colorado School of Law.
 She currently serves on the Board of Directors of Warren Village, a local Denver non-profit organization that helps low-income, single parent families achieve sustainable personal and economic self-sufficiency.
 Jessica lives in Denver with her family and enjoys all that Colorado has to offer.